Bicycle-drawn hearse brings cycling advocate on his last journey

 Paddy Cahill’s brother Conor cycled his coffin to Glasnevin Cemetery in a bicycle-drawn hearse.
 Photograph: Ronan McGreevy

-Paddy Cahill was a passionate cycle advocate and a filmmaker who combined the two to telling effect during this lifetime.
+Paddy Cahill was a passionate cycle advocate and a filmmaker who combined the two to telling effect during his lifetime.

-On Monday he made his last journey through Dublin’s streets on a bicycle-drawn hearse having died died prematurely at the age of 44 from leukaemia.
-In accordance with his dying wishes, his brother Conor cycled his coffin to Glasnevin Cemetery in a bicycle-drawn hearse.
-Dozens of other cyclists followed on behind as the cortege made its way through the city.
+On Monday he made his last journey through Dublin’s streets on a bicycle-drawn hearse having died at the age of 44 after a long illness.
+In accordance with his dying wishes, his brother Conor cycled his coffin to Glasnevin Cemetery.
+Dozens of other cyclists followed behind as the cortege made its way through the city.

 The two were a familiar sight to Dublin’s cycling commuters.
-Paddy had a specially built front carrier of on adopted film bike which he used to record other cyclists as they went about the city.
+Paddy had a specially built front carrier on his bike which he sat on to film other cyclists as they went about the city, while his colleague did the pedaling.

 Each month, they uploaded a new cycling video to the site cyclingwith.com.
 Interviewees ranged from architectural historian Ellen Rowley to performance artist Amanda Coogan and the former mayor of Amsterdam, Job Cohen.